RavenInAWillowTree/CanvasBot/README.md

 [CanvasBootstrap]: #CvsBootstrap
 [CanvasManager]: #CvsManager

-An easy-to-use discord bot platform made with Python and Hikari Lightbulb
+An easy-to-use discord bot platform made with Python and Hikari Lightbulb.

-CanvasBot is designed to be controlled mainly from the Discord client, with minimal setup and CLI interaction
+CanvasBot is designed to be controlled mainly from the Discord client, with minimal setup and CLI interaction.

 The minimal CLI interaction needed is made easier by [CanvasBootstrap], a small interface to aid with bot setup and extension management.
 Most of its functions, however, are/will be available in Discord with [CanvasManager].